Diagnose Root Causes with an Equity Lens

 Conducting a Root Cause Analysis with an Equity Lens: Key Considerations (Tool)

-This primer supports equity-focused RCA by providing guiding principles, key questions, and considerations to utilize during an RCA session.
+This primer supports an equity-focused RCA by providing guiding principles, key questions, and considerations to utilize during an RCA session.
 Considerations are organized across six levels of the health system — policy, community, organization, microsystem, care team, and patients/families.

-The primer emphasizes centering the voices of patients living with the inequities and the community based organizations that serve them, avoiding blame, and examining structural factors at each level to surface the true root causes of health inequities.
+The primer emphasizes centering the voices of patients living with the inequities and the community-based organizations that serve them, avoiding blame and examining structural factors at each level to surface the true root causes of health inequities.

 Facilitator Guide: Diagnose Root Causes